emojidex/emojidex-web-client/README.md

 the client in.
 If you have two separate pieces of code operating on the same view or in the same module each piece of code should have a different client instance.

-The client is broken up into a set of nested modules:
+The client is broken up into a set of nested modules:<br>
 Client<br>
   ┣Emoji<br>
   ┣Categories<br>